Sunshine 60 Observatory Tenbo Park

 Conclusion

 Sunshine 60 Observatory Tenbo Park is quite good.
-Even though it fails to make it into my top five, I like it.
-Here are my reasons why:
+Even though it isn’t in my top five, I like it.
+Here’s why:

 • It is on the Yamanote line.